dabdevs/patient-registration-api/README.md

 ## Features

 -   User-friendly API for patient registration
 -   Validation for required fields and appropriate data types
 -   Storage of patient data in a MySQL database
 -   Asynchronous email confirmation to avoid blocking the application
 -   Secure and efficient handling of patient documents

 ## Requirements

 -   PHP ^7.3
 -   Laravel ^8.75
 -   MySQL Database
 -   Composer (for package installation)
-- Docker Desktop

 ## Installation